JSDumbuya/DigitalLibrary/README.md

 # DigitalLibrary

 DigitalLibrary is a full-stack application for keeping track of books.
 Users can record the books they have read, track what they are currently reading, and maintain a personal library.
-The application is built with **ASP.NET Core**, **Angular**, and **Docker**, and includes a RESTful API, an SQLite database, Swagger documentation, asynchronous programming, and unit and integration testing.
+The application is built with **ASP.NET Core**, **Angular**, and **Docker**, and includes a RESTful API, an SQLite database, Swagger documentation, asynchronous programming, Authentication, and unit and integration testing.

 ---